 top of page

-Meeting The Lough On Its Own Terms
+image: Meeting the Lough On Its Own Terms installation

 kindly supported by Arts Council England

-Our focus on the microbial scale has the potential to lead to a paradigm shift in thinking; a gut feeling, even, as we start to understand our relationship to nature from a more de-centred perspective, as just one species amongst the multitudes that live within the vulnerable eco-system of Lough Neagh, vital to finding a more sustainable equilibrium.
+The focus on the microbial scale holds the potential to lead to a paradigm shift in thinking; a gut feeling, even, as we start to understand our relationship to nature from a more de-centred perspective.

 PS2 gallery August.png